ZachMank/zachary_mankowitz.github.io/README.md

 # zachary_mankowitz.github.io

 # About Me
 Hello my name is Zachary Mankowitz.
-I am a CS major at Landmark College.
+I am a CS major at Landmark College, graduating in December 2023.
 My primary coding skills are in C# and C++.
 I am also familiar with Java, Python, and MySQL.
 I am able to use Unity and Blender for game design.
 I am also familiar with the github interface.
 I can use the microsoft office suite.